Chances are that where you own a flat in Charterhouse you actually own a long leasehold interest over your property

-It is generally considered that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years unexpired, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender | Requirement |